 The app comes preloaded with the WithoutWire Multitenant endpoint at https://api.withoutwire.com.
 To connect to a different environment, simply enter the environment API endpoint in the textbox.
 The app will attempt to connect, and if successful it will add the new environment to the saved environments list.

 Switch between saved environments by pressing on the orange circle to the right of the endpoint URL:

 When connecting to an AD-integrated environment, the application will automatically redirect you to Active Directory after pressing Sign In.
 If you have an active session already you will then be taken into the app immediately without needing to re-enter your credentials.

 WithoutWire v10.0 introduces the ability to store custom attributes for License Plates.
 These attributes can be captured from within the LP Operations mobile tile -- if LP attributes have been set up, the “Attributes” button will become enabled after inputting a valid LP number.

 Tapping on “Attributes” will launch the Attribute collection screen, where values can be viewed and collected.
-The same types of attributes are available for License Plates as for Inventory – Bool, Date, Decimal, Expiration Date, Image, Integer and String.
+The same types of attributes are available for License Plates as for Inventory – Boolean, Date, Decimal, Expiration Date, Image, Integer and String.
 Likewise, the “Required” and “Locked” options function for License Plate attributes just as they do for Inventory Attributes.